Praying Indians of Natick: Decline

-Most of the remaining lands set aside "in perpetuity" for the Native peoples had been sold to non-Natives, leaving a messy patchwork of a few remaining common lands, individual allotments, leased lands, and numerous white proprietors situated inbetween Indian households.
+Most of the remaining lands set aside "in perpetuity" for the Native peoples had been sold to non-Natives, leaving a messy patchwork of a few remaining common lands, individual allotments, leased lands, and numerous white proprietors situated in between Indian households.
 The Natick, whose lands were the first Praying towns created by Eliot and the General Court, were able to hold onto their communal lands until the early 19th century.
 The last of the common lands of Natick were sold sometime after the death of Hannah Dexter in 1821, but most of the common lands had already been sold off by 1750.
 The last dozen acres owned in common by the Ponkapoag was sold by the guardians in 1828, although a small area of land was not sold until 1840 but the Natick Indians had already been evicted and prohibited from its use.
 In both cases the land was sold for medical costs for the very elderly and ill.

 The end of tribal land did not remove the restrictions of the guardians even if it was the original purpose to have stewards of the land on the Native peoples' "behalf."
 As wards of the colonial and later state government, the Indians were restricted from voting in local elections or seeking redress through the courts on their own.
 Some of the Indians were supported by annuities established from the funds generated by land sales or initiated by the guardians for their support.
 The guardians, however, no longer had to maintain the rigorous lists of people associated with the land, which long had been used to segregate the Indians from the non-Indians especially as rates of intermarriage had increased.

 The end of the Praying towns did not end Indian presence in these regions, although the records of the Native peoples in New England become scant as the guardians focused their attentions on the few Indians under their supervision.
 Although a few Natick remained in the community as private landholders, many of the Natick moved westward seeking spouses and possible chance of land with the Chaubunagungamaug who would have a reservation until 1887.